Uluwatu Temple Travel Guide

 The temple is only accessible from 6 a.m. to 9 p.m. for visiting vacationers.
-The entrance fee is at Rp 20,000 and people need to be properly dressed to enter, it’s a good thing that sarongs and sashes can be rented at the entrance.
+The entrance fee is Rp 20,000, and people need to be properly dressed to enter; it’s a good thing that sarongs and sashes can be rented at the entrance.
 Note that while you are free to walk around the temple grounds, the central courts can only be entered during special rituals.

 Caption: Stop snatching Lollipop son we cant sell them on eBay!

-The temple is inhabited by large number of monkeys.
-Beware, they are not friendly and they are extremely adept at snatching visitors’ belonging, including bags, cameras, mobile phones and eyeglasses.
-Im not sure if they sell it in Ebay LOL but I personally saw a monkey holding an iPhone running away from from the poor victim.
+The temple is inhabited by a large number of monkeys.
+Beware, they are not friendly and extremely adept at snatching visitors’ belongings, including bags, cameras, mobile phones, and eyeglasses.
+I’m not sure if they sell it on eBay LOL, but I personally saw a monkey holding an iPhone running away from the poor victim.

-There are people in the area that serves as “Monkey Police” who tries to reclaim some snatched items but its a best effort thing.
+There are people in the area who serve as “Monkey Police” who try to reclaim some snatched items, but it’s a best-effort thing.

 How to get there?

-The place is a 45-minute drive from Nusa Dua and if you’re coming from Kuta, a taxi to Uluwatu will take 30 minutes and cost about Rp 150,000, one way.
-Joining a tour is the cheapest way of getting to Uluwatu and this destination is very widely offered by tour operators all over the island.
+The place is a 45-minute drive from Nusa Dua and if you’re coming from Kuta, a taxi to Uluwatu will take 30 minutes and cost about Rp 150,000 one way.
+Joining a tour is the cheapest way to get to Uluwatu, and this destination is widely offered by tour operators all over the island.